 - Non-judgmentally express your concerns about his use.

 - Maintain a neutral tone and nonaggressive body language.

 - Approach him in a familiar, private setting.

 - Provide him with a variety of different treatment options.

 - Convey that it is his choice to enter treatment.

-Once a drug user agrees to attend treatment, family members may choose to be involved in the process by attending therapy sessions, helping with aftercare planning, and providing support.
+Once a drug user agrees to attend treatment, family members may choose to be involved in the process by attending therapy sessions, helping with necessary arrangements after rehabilitation, planning, and providing support.
 Family support and involvement in treatment has been shown to lead to better long-term outcomes 2.

 Addiction treatment for drugs like MXE may take a variety of forms.
 Evidence-based treatments supported by research include the following 2: